zubayer-ahamed-m4/Aspose.Pdf-for-Cloud/SDKs/Aspose.Pdf-Cloud-SDK-for-Android/README.md

-## Aspose.Pdf Cloud SDK for PHP
+##Aspose.Pdf Cloud SDK for Android

-This repository contains Aspose.Pdf Cloud SDK for PHP source code.
-This SDK allows you to work with Aspose.Pdf Cloud REST APIs in your PHP applications quickly and easily.
+This repository contains Aspose.Pdf Cloud SDK for Android source code.
+This SDK allows you to work with Aspose.Pdf Cloud REST APIs in your Android applications quickly and easily.

 <p align="center">
   <a title="Download complete Aspose.Pdf for Cloud source code" href="https://github.com/asposepdf/Aspose_Pdf_Cloud/archive/master.zip">